 This all helps to keep us lean, sure, but it also keeps us small.

 “Just eat more” is technically correct.
 But as far as advice goes, it isn’t very helpful (and it’s annoying to hear it over and over again).
 And besides, it can seem totally hopeless when our already overactive metabolisms eagerly adapt to our attempts to overeat.

 To put this into perspective, most people’s calorie requirements fall within the range of their bodyweight multiplied by 13-23, with the naturally plump being on the lower end and the naturally skinny being on the higher end.
 For a 120-pound woman, that’s the difference between burning 1,560 and 2,760 calories each day.

 You might be able to eat the same amount of food as your best friend, add in an entire tub of Ben & Jerry’s, and still not gain weight.

-However, we aren’t simply trying to gain weight; we’re trying to gain muscle.
+But we aren’t simply trying to gain weight, we’re trying to gain muscle.
 Luckily, our bodies adapt to heavy weightlifting stimulus by building up extra muscle before sending the surplus calories off to the furnace.
-Calories that need to be invested in your buns aren’t extra calories, after all, so they won’t be discarded.
+Calories that need to be invested in muscle growth aren’t extra calories, after all, so they won’t be discarded.

 The fact that we’re awesome at building lean muscle while we’re in a hearty caloric surplus is all well and good, but the problem remains: eating a huge caloric surplus is really damn hard.
 To make matters even more frustrating, nobody else seems to understand this.